vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 pārṇimā; Viṣṇu deity; SmK 406-407.
 Lakṣavartivrula—begin in K., Vai., M., the best month being

-Vai. and finish in three months on a pūrṇimā; every day waving lights before Viṣṇu and Lakṣmi, Brahma and Sāvitrī, Siva and Umā with a thousand wicks; SmK 410-411,
+Vai. and finish in three months on a pūrṇimā; every day waving lights before Viṣṇu and Lakṣmi, Brahma and Sāvitrī, Śiva and Umā with a thousand wicks; SmK 410-411,

 Vratārka, folios 399-403b (from Vāyu ).
 Laksahoma-is a śānti, for which see the section on śānti;

 Nșsimhapurāṇa, chap.
 35, SmK 475-479.
 Lakṣıṇārdrūvrata-When on Bh, kr.
 8th there is Ārdrā-naksatra,

-begin this; worship of golden image of Umā and Siva by bathing it with pañcāmṛta, then with gandha, flowers etc., with mantras mentioning several names of both; arghya, dhūpa, naivedya with 32 edibles of wheat flour marked with figures of fish &c. containing five rasas (curds, milk, ghee, honey and sugar) and modukas; donate the golden images and edibles to a learned brāhmaṇa; secures removal of sins,
+begin this; worship of golden image of Umā and Śiva by bathing it with pañcāmṛta, then with gandha, flowers etc., with mantras mentioning several names of both; arghya, dhūpa, naivedya with 32 edibles of wheat flour marked with figures of fish &c. containing five rasas (curds, milk, ghee, honey and sugar) and modukas; donate the golden images and edibles to a learned brāhmaṇa; secures removal of sins,

 charm, wealth, long life, fame; HV I. 826-829 ( from Mat.).
 Lakseśvarī-vrati.--same as Koṭīśvarīvrata above.
 Lakṣmīpūjana-in Divāli--Vide pp. 199–200 above and VKK